 The problem smart people have, is they can't use the excuse of being stupid.

-The common denominator here—the majority of Americans' complaints can be traced back to industries/sectors in the S&P500 (the 500 largest corporations).
-It's a problem with institutions, and more specifically with the legal-programming of these institutions (shareholder primacy, not the interests of society).
-Why would we be surprised—the people who's interests are being ignored by the system, are rationally furious and disillusioned with said system.
+The common denominator—the above listed complaints can be traced back to externalities—coming from industries within the S&P500 (the 500 largest US corporations).
+It's a problem with institutions, and more specifically with the base legal-programming of these institutions (shareholder primacy; not allowing the interests of stakeholders to be considered).
+Why would we be surprised that the people who's interests are being systematically ignored by the system, are furious and disillusioned with said system?

 EXPLANATIONS FOR THE AVOIDANCE

 Ignorant of How the Corporate Sector Works.
 This benevolent explanation acknowledges that this group has very few experts from the corporate world (i.e. a blindspot).
 For example Jordan Peterson's background is academic and small business, he has no high-up corporate experience, and admits he "doesn't know enough about economics, barely anything."
 Same with Sam Harris, Steven Pinker, Dave Rubin, Stephen Hicks, etc. However Eric Weinstein (Thiel Capital) and Nassim Taleb (trader & risk mgmt) do have some relevant experience.
 Also notice that the only prominent ex-corporatist in this counter-culture movement, Steve Bannon previously of Goldman Sachs, was also the only person to identify corporatism directly as the root problem.
 So I don't rule out ignorance as the explanation, but it's just darn hard to believe this intelligent group doesn't see the elephant in the room, especially given their suspicious strategic avoidance (see #2 below).